How to pay international contractors in the Dominican Republic [2024]

 Is the pricing for hiring contractors in Santo Domingo different from other regions of the Dominican Republic?

-Pricing can vary based on the contractor’s skillset and experience, and the region's living standards.
+Pricing can vary based on the contractor’s skillset and experience and the region's living standards.
 Santo Domingo, being a metropolitan hub, might have slightly higher rates compared to other regions.

-Rippling and its affiliates do not provide tax, legal or accounting advice.
+Rippling and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.

-last edited: March 26, 2024
+last edited: September 25, 2024

-The Author
+Author

 Carissa Tham